 Many research projects are conducted, looking at the role of oxytocin in addiction, brain injury, anorexia, and stress, among other topics.

 How is oxytocin controlled?

-When the uterus begins to contract, for example, oxytocin is released, which stimulates more contractions and releases more oxytocin.
+When the uterus begins to contract, oxytocin is released, which stimulates more contractions and releases more oxytocin.
 In this way, the contractions increase in intensity and frequency.

-There is also a positive feedback involved in the milk ejection reflex.
-When a baby sucks on its mother’s breast, the stimulation leads to the secretion of oxytocin into the blood, which causes the milk to flow into the breast.
+There is also positive feedback involved in the milk ejection reflex.
+When a baby sucks on its mother’s breast, the stimulation leads to oxytocin secretion into the blood, which causes the milk to flow into the breast.